About Us

 When he’s not at Octant, you can find Daniel in the woods identifying wildflowers and edible plants, tending to his garden, or in the kitchen cooking with friends.

-Daniel Szczpankiewicz
+Daniel Szczepankiewicz

 Danny Tagaloa